radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Note that, due to the stream architecture of TLS, it is possible that a RADIUS packet is first received only partially, and the remainder of the packet is contained in following fragments.
 Therefore, RADIUS/TLS endpoints MUST NOT assume that the packet length is invalid solely based on the currently available data in the stream.
 More data may come at a later time.

-As an implementation note, it is RECOMMENDED that RADIUS/TLS implementations pass a RADIUS packet to the TLS library as one unit, instead of in multiple fragments.
+It is RECOMMENDED that RADIUS/TLS implementations pass a RADIUS packet to the TLS library as one unit, instead of in multiple fragments.
 This behavior avoids unnecessary overhead when sending or receiving (especially if every new write generates a new TLS record) and wait times on the other endpoint.

 ## Duplicates and Retransmissions
 {:#duplicates_retransmissions}